 Ecoalf prides itself on carefully monitoring the sustainability of their whole production chain.
 In addition to controlling their fabrics’ origin, they pay attention to further steps such as dyeing processes, searching for alternatives to the chemical substances with a high degree of toxicity.

 “We always try to work with providers who are doing it better, that is why we want to know their work personally and still give so much importance to external certifications, to give guarantees to our customers about the real origin of their clothes”.

-And then, “when it comes to our own premises is when we truly have the 100% power to decide how we do things.
-That is where EKOenergy ecolabel comes in!”.
-The company has been using EKOenergy certified energy since the end of 2017 and they are excited about their shift as part of all the little actions that add up to a bigger change.
+And then, “When it comes to our own premises, we truly have 100% power to decide how we do things.
+That is where the EKOenergy ecolabel comes in!”.
+The company has been using EKOenergy certified energy since the end of 2017 through the Spanish renewable energy seller ecovatios, and they are excited about their shift as part of all the little actions that add up to a bigger change.